gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gnatbind my_main.ali

-* Link the Ada main program, the Ada objects and the other language
+* Link the Ada main program, the Ada objects, and the other language
   objects:

   .. code-block:: sh

       $ gnatlink my_main.ali file1.o file2.o

-The last three steps can be grouped in a single command:
+You can merge the last three steps into a single command:

 .. code-block:: sh